Fresh Stock Added! Shipping Internationally!

 How is Leheriya done?

 The process of how a Leheria is created is quite fascinating.
 First, the fabric is tightly tied at two opposite extreme ends, and then it is rolled in a diagonal form.
 After tying the fabric, tight knots are tied on the rolled fabric at regular intervals.
-Then this rolled fabric is tied and dyed in vibrant colors like pink, orange, red, aqua blue, peacock blue, indigo, and so on.
+Then this rolled fabric is tied and dyed in vibrant colours like pink, orange, red, aqua blue, peacock blue, indigo, and so on.
 After the fabric has been dyed, it is unfolded, the knots are untied and this is how unique and distinctive wave-like patterns are printed on the fabric.

 Is Leheriya and Bandhani same?